gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 Kingdoms will rise and turn into ashes, the Sun will shed its outer layers to be a white dwarf, and the last civilization will end.
 But nothing will make the props “seen” by the first render effect’s cleanup anything other than `{id: 10}`.

-That’s what allows React deal with effects right after painting — and make your apps faster by default.
+That’s what allows React to deal with effects right after painting — and make your apps faster by default.
 The old props are still there if our code needs them.

 ## Synchronization, Not Lifecycle